Pandemic speed of COVID-19

 In April 2020, a clinical trial involving about 510 volunteers will test a new vaccine, called ChAdOx1 nCoV-19 for SARS-CoV-2 (COVID-19).
 This vaccine is an adenovirus vaccine vector (ChAdOx1) and was developed by researchers at the Oxford Jenner Institute.
 The vaccine contains the genetic sequence of this surface spike protein inside the ChAdOx1 construct.
 After vaccination, the surface spike protein of the coronavirus is produced, which primes the immune system to attack the coronavirus if it later infects the body.

 Zoonotic diseases contribute to about 60-75% of emerging infectious diseases throughout the World and more than 70% have supposedly originated in wildlife species.
 Bats are known to be a natural pool of viruses.
 These highly pathogenic viruses pose a serious threat to human health, especially coronaviruses which have been responsible for SARS and MERS, the paramyxoviruses such as Nipah virus, hemorrhagic Ebola and Marburg filoviruses.
 The most recent pandemic linked to the coronavirus known as SARS-CoV-2, which originated in Wuhan, China in December 2019 shared 96% identity with a bat-borne coronavirus at the whole-genome level.
-The emergence of MERS in 2012 and the ongoing COVID-19 pandemic have accelerated the interest in the detection of coronaviruses of bat origin due to public health concern.
+The emergence of MERS in 2012 and the ongoing COVID-19 pandemic have accelerated the interest in the detection of coronaviruses of bat origin due to public health concerns.
 In addition to human-associated coronavirus, bats have also been implicated in the emergence and origin of swine acute diarrhoea syndrome (SADS), transmissible gastroenteritis virus (TGEV) in pigs and porcine epidemic diarrhoea (PED).
 Therefore, it is possible that bat-borne coronavirus could pose a considerable threat to human health and food production.
 Researchers have discovered seven new coronaviruses detected in bats in Myanmar.
 However, none of the viruses appeared to be closely related to SARS-CoV, MERS-CoV, or SARS-CoV-2.